IoannisKaldiris/Discord-Bot/README.md

 - **Calendar** — Server calendar for events/raids; reminders and iCal-style logic.
 - **Radio 24/7** — Continuous audio streaming in a designated voice channel.

-➡️ **Join the Discord** to see these features in action: https://discord.gg/XMeevpkj

 ## 🧭 Channel Map (How the server is organized)
 - `#welcome` — Onboarding, rules, and verification entry point.
 - `#choose-your-country` — Pick country (reaction/menu); unlocks regional channels.